isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/ad-markers-add-custom/android-3.0-mediaplayer-mediaresource-classes.md

 uuid: e198f599-22ca-4ea4-bbbb-e239c79174ae
 ---

-# MediaPlayer and MediaResource classes{#mediaplayer-and-mediaresource-classes}
+# MediaPlayer and MediaResource classes {#mediaplayer-and-mediaresource-classes}

 A MediaResource represents the content that is about to be loaded by the MediaPlayer instance.